Patrick Johnstone: Political career

 After many years of working for various municipalities in Metro Vancouver, Johnstone decided to enter politics by running for New Westminster City Council in the 2014 election.
 On election day, he placed fifth and was elected to city council given the city's plurality-at-large electoral system.
 He was re-elected in 2018.

 In 2022, Johnstone helped create Community First New West, a social democratic municipal political party in New Westminster.
 Johnstone subsequently won the party's nomination for the 2022 British Columbia municipal elections.
 In October 2022, Johnstone won the mayoral election, after receiving 41.93% of votes in a three-candidate race.

 Johnstone attended the 2023 United Nations Climate Change Conference (COP28) in December 2023, following an invite from the C40 Cities Climate Leadership Group and the ICLEI to represent the City of New Westminster.
 His trip became the subject of controversy when opposing city councillors criticized Johnstone for not informing city council of his plan to attend the conference.
 New Westminster City Council eventually rejected the request for a report into the mayor's trip, as New Westminster did not have rules that require elected officials to disclose their travel itinerary to city council, and the trip was not funded by the city's budget.
 However, the city's ethics commissioner later ruled that his trip to the conference did breach the city's ethics rules, and recommended that Johnstone receive additional ethics training.

+Johnstone oversaw several upgrades to New Westminster's cycling and pedestrian network, including the extension of the network to New Westminster Secondary School via Sixth Street, and the construction of a protected bike path along the Stewardson Way section of the BC Parkway.
+Johnstone's government also advocated for more speed and red-light cameras to be installed by the provincial government in New Westminster, arguing that one third of police and fire department responses in the city were caused by traffic incidents that could be mitigated with traffic enforcement cameras.